-If you have been having periods of excessive stress and feel like you are in a state of mental, emotional and physical exhaustion, chances are, you are having a burnout.
+If you have been having periods of excessive stress and feel like you are in a state of mental, emotional, and physical exhaustion, chances are, you are having a burnout.

 Signs of physical exhaustion

 - Sleeping Disorders: You find it hard to fall asleep or wake up in the middle of the night and can’t fall back to sleep for longer periods of time.
-There was an interesting research done: If we sleep less than six hours per night on average the risks of having a burnout eventually are very high.
+There was interesting research done: If we sleep less than six hours per night on average the risks of having burnout eventually are very high.

-- Lack of concentration: You experience lack of focus and forgetfulness in your daily work and later on find it impossible to complete any tasks.
+- Lack of concentration: You experience a lack of focus and forgetfulness in your daily work and later on find it impossible to complete any tasks.

-- Increased illness: You are sick much more often with flus, colds, infections, gastrointestinal pain, heart palpitations or chest pain, general dizziness and headaches or migraines, loss of appetite.
+- Increased illness: You are sick much more often with flus, colds, infections, gastrointestinal pain, heart palpitations or chest pain, general dizziness, headaches or migraines, and loss of appetite.